jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 identify.
 On the other hand, attacks using zero-day vulnerabilities were the most time-consuming to contain.
 See Figure 8.

-**Figure 8.** *A bar chart showing the top 5 categories in response time, measured in days.
-The chart shows the time for various attack vectors.*
+![Image of Figure 8.
+Measured in days Top 5 categories in response time]

 ### IT failures or human error caused nearly half of all breaches
 Malicious attacks—those committed by outside attackers or